UniversalDevicesInc/udi_python_interface/PortingGuide.md

  * The bottom of your controller (or main) node needs to register itself with the interface.

-   self.poly.ready() - This tells the interface that our node is initialized andwe've subscribed to the events we want.
+   self.poly.ready() - This tells the interface that our node is initialized and we've subscribed to the events we want.
 The interface will now start processing data from Polyglot and publishing events.

    self.poly.addNode(self) - Register node with interface.
 This will tell the node is ready to start.